November 7, 2024

-Lawyer appeals death sentences for 3 Americans convicted in DRC coup attempt
+Lawyer appeals death sentenced for 3 Americans convicted in DRC coup attempt

 The lawyer representing three American citizens sentenced to death in the Democratic Republic of Congo (DRC) for their involvement in an alleged coup attempt has officially filed an appeal.
 Richard Bondo, the lawyer for the convicted Americans, confirmed the filing on Tuesday, September 17, in an interview with The Associated Press.